The Senator rested his glass on the arm of his chair and gazed steadily at Oliver. “Not a bourbon man, eh?”

 “No. I try it every now and again to be polite, but I prefer craft beer myself.”

 The Senator cleared his throat.
 “I suppose I can respect that.
 Small brewers and their customers are a growing constituency in my home state.
 Tell me Oliver, are you a praying man?”

-Oliver was taken aback by the non sequitur.
-He leaned forward and rested his elbows on his knees, studying the Senator though narrowed eyes.
+Oliver was taken aback by the non-sequitur.
+He leaned forward and rested his elbows on his knees, studying the Senator through narrowed eyes.
 “Excuse me?”

 The Senator glanced from Oliver to his father, who shrugged.
 “Give him a break Wheeler.
 He didn’t know you would be here.
 Boy’s still surprised.”